 Businesses don’t have to invest in specialized infrastructure or equipment when using hosted VoIP systems.
 Hosted VoIP systems allow them to enjoy enterprise-grade communications from anywhere they are.
 This eliminates the need to have a physical office and can be a great option for small businesses that still desire professionalism.

 SIP trunks connect your existing telephone system to the Internet.
 You can still use your existing hardware while enjoying VoIP.
 All you need is a virtual link between your phone equipment and a VoIP service.

 SIP Trunking is a great option for companies that have made substantial investments in their telephone equipment.
 It may be a good option for businesses with more experienced IT departments who have the resources and experience to manage smooth operations without relying on outside agents.
 SIP trunks will allow your business to have a reliable communication system with many more exciting features than a traditional phone system.

 What are the differences between SIP trunking & Hosted PBX?

-Both services share some similarities such as low monthly set-up fees and similar monthly costs.
+PBX vs SIP, Both services share some similarities, such as low monthly set-up fees and similar monthly costs.
 However, there are many differences between them.
 You must consider the following factors to make an informed decision and determine which service best suits your business’s needs now and in the future.

 1. Maintenance and ongoing costs

-Hosted PBX is different from SIP trunking in that all maintenance and updates can easily be done remotely by your provider.
+PBX vs SIP about Hosted PBX differs from SIP trunking in that your provider can easily do all maintenance and updates remotely.
 This means you don’t have to pay extra!
 Your provider will take care of everything else.
 You only need to make sure your devices work properly.
 You are less likely to encounter unexpected costs or problems if you don’t have an expensive infrastructure.